Helping You Plan For The Possibility Of Incapacity

 - A durable power of attorney for health care: This document will name someone who is authorized to make decisions about your medical care if you are unable to make them.

 These decisions are very personal.
-We understand this, and will take the time to discuss your needs in detail.
-When you have made your decisions, we will create documents that fully reflect your wishes, while complying with the applicable laws.
-We have the experience and skill you need to make sure these documents will work as you intend.
+Cliff Collins understands this, and will take the time to discuss your needs in detail.
+When you have made your decisions, together we will create documents that fully reflect your wishes, while complying with the applicable laws.
+Cliff has the experience and skill you need to make sure these documents will work as you intend.